All Episodes

 It's like, well, I don't live in LA.

-So yeah, that's really bad.
+So, yeah, that's really bad.

 Like, well, that was a big one, but I've got to get on with my life in Wiltshire on the other side of the Atlantic.

-That's massive, and that's tragedy, yeah.
+That's massive and that tragedy, yeah.

 Yeah, really bad.